Cathedral of Ani: Overview

 The cathedral is a domed, centrally-planned basilica.
 Varazdat Harutyunyan argues that in its plan and dimensions, it reproduces two 7th century domed basilicas—Cathedral of Mren and Saint Gayane Church.
-According to Richard Krautheimer it derives its plan from that of the 7th century Cathedral of Talin, with only minor differences.
 The dome was supported on pendentives and stood atop the "intersection of four barrel vaults elevated to a cruciform design and topped with gabled roofs."
 In the interior, "freestanding piers divide the space into three aisles, the nave of which terminates in an eastern apse flanked by two story side chapels."
 Sirarpie Der Nersessian noted that its interior is imposing "through the harmony of the proportions."
 She added, "The blind arcade with slender columns and ornate arches, the delicate interlaces carved around the door and windows add to the beauty of the exterior."

 The cathedral is built, primarily, of yellow, but also black and red polished tuff.
 It has three entrances.
 The main one is on the western side.
 The entrances on the northern and southern sides, though secondary, are richly decorated.
 Its windows are narrow and long, with ornamented frames.
 Grigoris Balakian opined that its interior, built of large polished stones, "appears to be more impressive than the outside."